Preparing for severe weather

 Actions you can take to prepare

-This information comes from Hennepin County Emergency Management, National Weather Service, Minnesota Homeland Security and Emergency Management.
+This information comes from Hennepin County Emergency Management, National Weather Service, and Minnesota Homeland Security and Emergency Management.

 Watch for weather alerts and warnings